guytepper/1km.co.il/README.md

 ## Introduction

-- A solid knowledge of (and a desire to) React is recommended before dwelling into the code.
+- A solid knowledge of (and a desire to) React is recommended before dwelling into the code
-- [Firebase](https://firebase.google.com/) is here to keep our the data and host our assets.
+- [Firebase](https://firebase.google.com/) is here to keep our the data and host our assets
-- [MobX](https://mobx.js.org/README.html) ensures we have a single source of truth - not so obvious these days.
+- [MobX](https://mobx.js.org/README.html) ensures we have a single source of truth - not so obvious these days
-- We color our protest signs with [`styled-components`](https://styled-components.com/).
+- We color our protest signs with [`styled-components`](https://styled-components.com/)

 ## Installation